lucky-sideburn/kubeinvaders/README.md

   1. Open a terminal and run "kubectl logs <pod_of_kubeinvader> -n kubeinvaders -f"
   2. Execute the following command from another terminal: `curl "https://<your_kubeinvaders_url>/kube/pods?action=list&namespace=namespace1" -k`
   3. Open an issue with attached logs.
+- If you use route_host insted of ingress, please specify also the port like route_host: "kubeinvaders.example.com:8080".
+The port must be the same of the NodePort service

 ## Troubleshooting Unknown Namespace